 Detailing, or detail clean, is to clean the fine points, specifics, technicalities and subject.
 It means basically to clean thoroughly.

-This is not done every day, however it is done, weekly, monthly and seasonally, depending on the work load of the yacht, the specific travel plans and the maintenance schedule.
-This article will discuss the finer details of cleaning a cabin which can be applied to the public areas of the superyacht as well.
+This is not done every day, however, it is done, weekly, monthly and seasonally, depending on the workload of the yacht, the specific travel plans and the maintenance schedule.

 Walls and Ceiling:

 - Always work from the top down, so first pay close attention to the deck heads.
 These can be made out of any material, however, Alcantara and Novasuede are popular choices onboard modern yachts.

 - Brush the material with a soft nylon lint brush or a magic brush, this will remove any dust particles and will keep the material looking new.

 - If it is HPL or lacquered wood, then all that is needed is wiped over with a soft damp cloth.